DanielGilchrist/tanda_cli/README.md

 	me                  Get your own information
 	personal_details    Get your personal details
 	clockin             Clock in/out
-	time_worked         See how many hours you've worked balance             Check your leave balances
+	time_worked         See how many hours you‎’ve worked balance             Check your leave balances
 	regular_hours       View or set your regular hours current_user        View the current user, list available users or set the current user